The Best Dog Crate for Weimaraner 2021

 5. Petco Classic 1-Door Dog Crate

-This goes a long way to boost the durability of this pet crate.
+This goes a long way to boost the durability of this durable crate.
 It also comes in various sizes, each containing a divider panel that gives your Weimaraner room to grow without feeling compressed.
+This choice of crate is ideal

 Nevertheless, the x-small size does not have this bonus feature simply because it’s only for smaller dog breeds that aren’t expected to grow excessively.
 It has a single well-constructed door with two slide-bolt latches offering extra security if you don’t want the pup to move around.